peterfarrell/djangosaml2/docs/source/contents/setup.rst

 If this is unfeasible, this strict validation can be turned off by setting ``SAML_STRICT_URL_VALIDATION`` to ``False`` in settings.py.

+During validation, `Django named URL patterns<https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns>`_ will also be resolved.
+Turning off strict validation will prevent this from happening.

 Preferred sso binding
 =====================